laxuanlinh/thoughtmachine/vault_core.md

     - Access Control API: manage roles of employees.

 ## Smart Contract entities
-- Smart contracts are the entities that digitally enforce the agreements between the bank and customers, therefore they define the finacial behaviors of an account and how the balances are calculated.
+- `Smart Contracts` are the entities that digitally enforce the agreements between the bank and customers, therefore they define the finacial behaviors of an account and how the balances are calculated.
-- All products are smart contracts and they are the finacial behaviors of an account.
+- All products are `Smart Contracts` and they are the finacial behaviors of an account.
 - Each product has some metadata and a product version number which points to the version.
 - This product version point the Customer Account to the version of the Smart Contract it executes
 - Each product has multiple versions, each version can be linked to multiple customer accounts